What is diabetic nephropathy?

 There are no symptoms in the early stages.
 So it's important to have regular urine tests to find kidney damage early.
 Sometimes early kidney damage can be reversed.

-As damage to the kidneys gets worse, your blood pressure rises.
-Your cholesterol and triglyceride levels rise too.
-As your kidneys are less able to do their job, you may notice swelling in your body, at first in your feet and legs.
+As your kidneys are less able to do their job, you may notice swelling in your body, most often in your feet and legs.

 How is diabetic nephropathy diagnosed?

 Finding kidney damage early can keep it from getting worse.
-So it's important for people with diabetes to have regular testing.
+So it's important for people with diabetes to have regular testing, usually every year.

 How is it treated?